yiliang114/yiliang114.github.io/docs/arithmetic/算法分类/2. 字符串/string.md

   ']': '[',
 };

-export default function isBalanced(string: string): boolean {
+export default function isBalanced(string): boolean {
   const stack = new Stack();

   for (const char of Array.from(string)) {